loki4j/loki-logback-appender/docs/docus/docs/labels.md

 </appender>
 ```

-Below we will go through some tips and tricks you can use in `format.label` section to make your life a bit easier.
+Below, we will go through some tips and tricks you can use in the `format.label` section to make your life a bit easier.

-By default labels are defined as `key=value` pairs separated by comma.
+By default labels are defined as `key=value` pairs separated by commas.

 ```xml
 <label>